 Use a thinner oil at your next oil change.

 Your engine will typically function better in the winter if your oil is switched to a lower viscosity grade.
 In other words, the colder the weather, the thinner your oil should be.
-If you usually use 10W-30 (the W stands for “weight”), consider switching to 5W-30 during the wintertime to improve your engine’s performance.
+If you usually use 10W-30, consider switching to 5W-30 during the wintertime to improve your engine’s performance.
 The lower weight number indicates less viscous oil, which allows it to move more smoothly through the engine.

 You can discuss this with your auto service center to make sure you’re getting the best option for your specific vehicle.

 There are over 150,000 crashes annually due to icy roads in the United States alone, and 17% of all vehicle crashes occur in winter conditions.
 Unfortunately, many people do not know how to drive properly when winter weather hits.
 This becomes a huge issue when a winter storm comes through during a work week as not everyone has the option to avoid the roads by simply working from home.

 Whether you’re going on a road trip or driving to the grocery store, carry these items in your trunk in case of an emergency: